ymrgame2009/Scripts-For-Solar-Engine/.solar-engine/readme.md

-# Welcome to Solar Engine Scripts ONLY!
+# Scripts-For-Solar-Engine
+All my scripts For Solar Engine are here, including the ones that are not on the main site, i think...

 made by **ymrgame2009**

-you can found scripts in `.solar-engine/Scripts/here`
+you can found scripts in `scripts-solar-engine-main/Scripts/`